Kuwait national football team: Revival

-During the 26th Arabian Gulf Cup hosted in Kuwait from 21 to 31 December 2024, the national team aimed to revive its historical status as the tournament’s most successful side with ten titles.
+During the 26th Arabian Gulf Cup hosted in Kuwait from 21 to 31 December 2024, the national team aimed to revive its historical status as the tournament's most successful side with ten titles.
 The competition began with a 1–1 draw against Oman, followed by an impressive 2–1 victory over the United Arab Emirates.
 In their final group stage match, Kuwait drew 1–1 with Qatar, securing qualification to the semi-finals as group runners-up.
 The semi-final match against Bahrain was a closely contested encounter.
 Despite creating several chances, Kuwait lost 0–1, ending their hopes of winning an eleventh title on home soil.

 The tournament marked Kuwait's return as a competitive force in the region, with solid performances that drew positive attention from local media.
-Sports analysts and newspapers such as Al Rai and Al Qabas praised the team’s fighting spirit and improved organization under interim leadership, despite not reaching the final.
+Sports analysts and newspapers such as Al Rai and Al Qabas praised the team's fighting spirit and improved organization under interim leadership, despite not reaching the final.
 There was also renewed public enthusiasm, with several matches drawing near-capacity crowds at Jaber Al-Ahmad International Stadium.
-However, some criticism remained regarding the team’s lack of clinical finishing, and calls were made for continued reforms in youth development and coaching infrastructure.
+However, some criticism remained regarding the team's lack of clinical finishing, and calls were made for continued reforms in youth development and coaching infrastructure.

 In 2025, the Kuwait national football team continued to experience inconsistent performances.
 On 20 March, Kuwait played against Iraq in Basra, where the match ended in a 2–2 draw.
 Yousef Nasser scored both goals for Kuwait, while Iraq managed to equalize with two late goals in stoppage time through Akam Hashim and Ibrahim Bayesh.

 Five days later, on 25 March, Kuwait hosted Oman at Jaber Al-Ahmad International Stadium but suffered a narrow 0–1 defeat, with Issam Al-Subhi scoring the decisive goal for Oman.
+After that match, Kuwait's qualifiers ended with a 2-0 and 4–0 defeat to Palestine at home and South Korea away respectively.

+In November 2025, Kuwait defeated Mauritania in the 2025 FIFA Arab Cup Qualifiers and Qualified to the Finals of the 2025 FIFA Arab Cup, the first time since the 2012 Arab Cup.